 Washington State University's online engineering and technology management master's degree enables students to integrate their education with their professional work through a three-credit capstone project during their final one or two semesters.
 Students either research a topic of interest or solve a problem in their profession.
 Students submit an executive summary of their project and give an oral presentation to a residing committee.

 The program also offers the option of a case study for students uninterested in a capstone project.
-Students choose one of four case studies to analyze and complete an executive summary and presentation on it.
+Students choose one of five case studies to analyze and complete an executive summary and presentation on it.
 Students also receive guidance from their instructor and a committee through the course of the case study.
 Students complete the three credits case study in one semester.

 Washington State University is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).